 Elementary school isn’t just about learning the basics.
 We want our students to have the chance to grow their abilities in a wide variety of areas.
 Below is a sampling of some of the programs we offer.

-A carefully developed program ensures that students from K-5 learn about the elements of art and principles of design in a variety of ways at age appropriate levels.
+A carefully developed program ensures that students from K-4 learn about the elements of art and principles of design in a variety of ways at age appropriate levels.
 Skills are developed through quality instruction, sometimes from online experts coordinated and facilitated by the classroom teacher; sometimes by exploring and developing techniques used by artists such as the Group of Seven or Picasso.
-2D and 3D media such as clay, tempura paint, watercolour, oil pastels, paper collage, and more are experienced.
-The elementary art program culminates in the Grade 4/5 Art Show where our students present their favourite art creations to friends and family.
+2-D and 3-D media such as clay, tempura paint, watercolour, oil pastels, paper collage, and more are experienced.

 Our elementary campus enjoys an active athletics program.
 We are especially proud of our cross country and track and field programs.
-Cross country runs in the fall and is open to all grade 4 and 5 students.
+Cross country runs in the fall and is open to all grade 4 students.
 We compete at a number of runs across the Lower Mainland where children learn to develop stamina and achieve their personal best.
-Track and field is also a highlight for our grade 4 and 5 students who practice the various events throughout the spring and then compete at a school wide meet.
-With this under their belts, they compete at a larger meet against other Christian schools.
+Track and field is also a highlight for our grade 4 students who practice the various events throughout the spring and then compete at a school wide meet.
+After this event, they compete at a larger meet against other Christian schools.